Lapiplasty Versus Other Methods of Bunion Treatment

 - Using nonmedicated pads to cushion the painful joint

-- Using over-the-counter pain relievers and anti-inflammatories, like acetaminophen, ibuprofen, or naproxen sodium
+- Using over-the-counter pain relievers and anti-inflammatories, like acetaminophen, ibuprofen or naproxen sodium

 - Getting a cortisone shot to reduce inflammation

-- Using a bunion splint, sleeve, or toe spacers to temporarily improve the joint's alignment
+- Using a bunion splint, sleeve or toe spacers to temporarily improve the joint's alignment

-- Icing your bunion to relieve inflammation, swelling, and pain
+- Icing your bunion to relieve inflammation, swelling and pain

 Hoping to avoid surgery, many patients try these conservative methods first.
 Some patients find that they can, for a time, manage their discomfort using nonsurgical treatments.

-Cortisone injections can offer longer-lasting relief from inflammation and pain.
-However, they, too, involve risks, especially with frequent use.
+These adverse risks increase with frequent use.
 To reduce these risks, experts recommend limiting cortisone injections to no more than 3-4 times per year.

 Even icing a bunion can involve risks for certain patients.
 For example, some patients with circulation problems should consult a doctor before beginning an icing regimen.

-Other patients put their hopes in bunion splints, sleeves, toe spacers, and other orthotic devices.
+Other patients put their hopes in bunion splints, sleeves, toe spacers and other orthotic devices.
 These devices may appear to improve the alignment of the affected joint.
 They may also provide some pain relief when walking or performing other activities.

 However, bunion splints cannot “cure” or “correct” a bunion.
 Any improvement or relief is temporary, lasting only as long as the patient wears the device.